DIT168-V2V-responsibles/v2v-protocol/README.md

 #### 4.1 Common Requests

 ##### Announce Presence
 This message is intended as a way of letting cars in the network know about each other.
 Each car should sent an Announce Presence when joining a platoon.
 Different channels are used to distinguish between different platoons.
+No reply from the cars is required.

 ***Fields***
-* unit_8_t channel - A unique identifier of the car sending the follow announcement.
+* unit8_t channel - A unique identifier of the car sending the follow announcement.

 ##### Follow Request
 This message is sent to a channel when a car is attempting to initiate following.
 This message requires a response i.e. Follow Response.

 ***Fields***
-* unit_8_t carId - A unique identifier of the car that initiated the following.
+* unit8_t carId - A unique identifier of the car that initiated the following.

 ##### Follow Response
 This message is sent in response to a Follow Request.
 The message returns the identifier of the car at the last position of the platoon and the car ID that originally initiated the following.

 ***Fields***
-* unit_8_t meantForCar - A unique identifier of the car that initiated the following.
+* unit8_t meantForCar - A unique identifier of the car that initiated the following.
-* unit_8_t carToFollow - A unique identifier of the final car within the platoon line.
+* unit8_t carToFollow - A unique identifier of the final car within the platoon line.

 ##### Emergency Brake
 This message is sent in order to stop the cars from moving.
 The request is used to avoid any collision and possible damage between the cars.
+No reply from the cars is required.

 ***Fields***
-* Identifier speed - A speed value of 0, used to stop the cars.
+* unit8_t speed - A speed value of 0, used to stop the cars.

 #### 4.2 Leader Specific Requests